 Heading to a Rodeo?
 Find Cowboy Boots in Alaró #

 For something a bit different what about a pair of traditional pair of cowboy boots?
 Head to Alaró where the Tony Mora factory produces only 50,000 pairs a year of these walking works of art.
 Every pair requires 100 handcrafted steps so it’s no surprise that a customised top-of the-range boots can set you back upwards from an eye-watering two thousand euros.
 No wonder they have been spotted on the trotters of (literally) well-heeled celebrities.

 Sandals for Everyday Life #

-Finally, ditch those flip flops and opt for some traditional “Avarca” sandals.
-These shoes are usually associated with Menorca but some are made here.
-These are very comfy sandals made of material with rubber for the soles.
+Finally, ditch those flip flops and opt for some traditional “Avarca” sandals, more usually associated with Menorca, some are made here.
+These are very comfy sandals made of material with rubber soles.
 These are the only shoes of your grandparents you might want.
-They are comfortable, last forever as long as they do not get wet and fit almost any setting when in the islands.
+They are comfortable and fit almost any setting when in the islands.

 Men’s Handcrafted Style Made 100% on the Island #

-If you enjoy handcrafted men’s footware and want to truly buy 100% local, Toni Llobera Barceló founded TLB Mallorca.
-All of their shoes are made entirely from resources on the island of Mallorca.
+If you enjoy handcrafted men’s footware and want to truly buy 100% local, Toni Llobera Barceló founded TLB Mallorca is made entirely on the island of Mallorca.
 He gives classic elements a contemporary twist.
-Toni personally selects the calfskins used for his shoe lines.
-He says he enjoys catering to the demanding man who appreciates handcrafted perfection.
-It shows.
+He personally selects the calfskins used for his shoe lines.
+Barceló caters to the demanding man who appreciate handcrafted perfection.